 With the plethora of caffeinated products in the marketplace, one could assume that overdosing on caffeine is quite common.

-If we look at the statistics from The American Association of Poison Control Centers we find that, while it does exist, it isn’t as common as we might think.
+However, if we look at the statistics gathered from The American Association of Poison Control Centers we find that, while caffeine overdose does exist, it isn’t as common as people may think.

 In fact, overdosing on Tylenol is a lot more common than overdosing on caffeine.